pmatthaei-iteratec/sparky-rooms/README.md

-# SparkFun Edge - Person detection with bounding boxes on the edge
+# SparkFun Edge - Person detection on SparkFun Edge

 This project aims at deploying a person detection model on a SparkFun Edge board.
 Via the camera included on the board, persons in a meeting room should be counted